+System Treatments:

+Operable window:

-- System Treatments: - Operable window: - In buildings with operable windows, when outside air thermal and humidity conditions and outdoor air quality are acceptable, open windows where appropriate during occupied hours. - Disabling the interlock between opening windows and air conditioning system lockout or shut down if this feature is provided for in the Building Automation System. - Monitor indoor spaces for possible contaminants entering through the windows such as toilets exhaust located nearby or for windows accessible to public and high traffic on adjacent streets and walkways. - Exposure to seasonal and other outdoor allergens (pollen and mold spores) may occur with windows opened. - Unitary fans: Different configurations: - For ceiling fans, if possible, reverse the flow direction to blow upward. - For pedestal and horizontal fans, beware of the nature of air flow and avoid prolonged cascades of air flow from the face of a person onto others. - If the space has good filtration efficiency (>= MERV 13) but poor air mixing or low air change rate, then run fans to promote good mixing. - If there is good ventilation air and poor air mixing, then run the fans to promote good mixing. - If there is poor filtration efficiency and poor ventilation, then run the fans and put in portable air cleaner with HEPA filter units. - If fans are the only HVAC in the room then either open a window, provide portable air cleaner with HEPA filter units or avoid using the room.
+- In buildings with operable windows, when outside air thermal and humidity conditions and outdoor air quality are acceptable, open windows where appropriate during occupied hours. - Disabling the interlock between opening windows and air conditioning system lockout or shut down if this feature is provided for in the Building Automation System. - Monitor indoor spaces for possible contaminants entering through the windows such as toilets exhaust located nearby or for windows accessible to public and high traffic on adjacent streets and walkways. - Exposure to seasonal and other outdoor allergens (pollen and mold spores) may occur with windows opened.

+• Unitary fans: Different configurations:

+- For ceiling fans, if possible, reverse the flow direction to blow upward. - For pedestal and horizontal fans, beware of the nature of air flow and avoid prolonged cascades of air flow from the face of a person onto others. - If the space has good filtration efficiency (>= MERV 13) but poor air mixing or low air change rate, then run fans to promote good mixing. - If there is good ventilation air and poor air mixing, then run the fans to promote good mixing. - If there is poor filtration efficiency and poor ventilation, then run the fans and put in portable air cleaner with HEPA filter units. - If fans are the only HVAC in the room then either open a window, provide portable air cleaner with HEPA filter units or avoid using the room.
-- Unitary Through-The-Wall System - -Provide maximum outside air above code requirements, where possible. - -Provide maximum filter efficiency that the unit can handle, prefers MERV-13 or above filter. - -Beware of the nature of horizontal air flow and avoid prolonged cascades of air flow from the face of a person onto others. - -If the room has insufficient outside air per code requirements and filtration is below MERV-13, consider portable air cleaner with HEPA filter units. - Dedicated Outdoor Air System (DOAS) maximize the amount of outside air possible to the space.
-For different types of DOAS: - -With no local recirculation (e.g. radiant ceiling) review outside air flow in space for good distribution. - -With local recirculation but no filter (e.g. wall mounted VRF, selected chilled beam) - consider the air flow carefully and ensure outside air is mixed with recirculation.

-- -With local filtration (e.g. fan coil) provide the maximum efficiency filter, preferred MERV-13 or above, that the system can accommodate. -If the room has insufficient outside air per code requirements and filtration is below MERV-13, consider portable air cleaner with HEPA filter units.
+- Unitary Through-The-Wall System - -Provide code required outside air. - -Provide maximum filter efficiency that the unit can handle, prefers MERV-13 or above filter. - -Beware of the nature of horizontal air flow and avoid prolonged cascades of air flow from the face of a person onto others. - -If the room has insufficient outside air per code requirements and filtration is below MERV-13, consider portable air cleaner with HEPA filter units. - Dedicated Outdoor Air System (DOAS) maximize the amount of outside air possible to the space.
+For different types of DOAS: - -With no local recirculation (e.g. radiant ceiling) review outside air flow in space for good distribution. - -With local recirculation but no filter (e.g. wall mounted VRF, selected chilled beam) consider the air flow carefully and ensure outside air is mixed with recirculation. - -With local filtration (e.g. fan coil) provide the maximum efficiency filter, preferred MERV-13 or above, that the system can accommodate. - -If the room has insufficient outside air per code requirements and filtration is below MERV-13, consider portable air cleaner with HEPA filter units.

+VAV system:

-- VAV system: - -VAV system with minimum outside air provide minimum MERV-13 filter. - -VAV system with economizer cycle provide additional outside air, up to 100% if it does not penalize energy.
-Disable demand control ventilation.
-If there will be a larger energy penalty, use minimum outside air per ASHRAE Standard 62.1 and provide minimum MERV-13 filter. - -For fan powered boxes, where ventilation air per ASHRAE 62.1 is available, provide the highest-grade filter the units can accommodate, and the units should continue to operate. - Series fan powered box: - -Consider adjusting setpoint to ensure maximum primary air during heating.
+- -VAV system with minimum outside air provide minimum MERV-13 filter at the mixed air location of AHU. - -VAV system with economizer cycle provide required minimum amount of outside air and MERV-13 filter minimum for recirculation.
+Engage economizer where beneficial to energy savings. - -For fan powered boxes, where ventilation air per ASHRAE 62.1 is available, provide the highest-grade filter the units can accommodate, and the units should continue to operate.

+Series fan powered box:

+-Consider adjusting setpoint to ensure maximum primary air during heating.
 This could be done through raising supply air temperature setpoint, so it is warmer - thereby having the space call for more air.